You will be treated with respect and as a partner in your care. Being a partner means you have responsibilities too.

 Access to medical records:

 Patient records are only available to the doctors and attached staff in the practice.
 No information will be given to any other person without the patient’s prior consent.
 Please do not ask for information about other patients, even relatives, as we are unable to give it.
-Patients are entitled to access to their own medical records, we require a request in writing in order to be able to do this for you, if you require photocopies of any documents from your records or a copy of your electronic medical records then there will be a minimal charge.
+Patients are entitled to access to their own medical records, we require a request in writing in order to be able to do this for you, please ask for a Subject Access Request (SAR) form.

 If you give permission for a medical report for life insurance or employment, the doctors are obliged to include all the relevant information in the medical records.
 As a result of the Access to Medical Reports Act 1988 any patient is entitled to see a medical report relating to themselves for employment or insurance purposes.
 Prior notice of this is needed and 21 days is given in which to make your comments before the report is sent.